 The materials can be used in a wide variety of environments including wet ones like inside the body.
 Because the material can be manufactured easily,

-New materials like these could be used for creating advanced robotics and and next-generation prosthetics.
+New materials like these could be used for creating advanced robotics and next-generation prosthetics.
 Almost as important, implanted material could replace or be interwoven into damaged muscle.
 Individuals who suffered strokes.
 Wounded veterans.
 Car accident survivors.
 Cancer victims.
 The list goes on.

 While the tech needs more study, the age of augmented humans is coming far faster than we thought possible.